Instructor: Manil Suri

-- Text: Finite Elements by Dietrich Braess (3rd edition)
+- Required Text: Finite Elements by Dietrich Braess (3rd edition, previous eds OK)

 - Prerequisites: A good background in mathematical and numerical analysis will be advantageous.
 Programming will be done in Matlab (or language of your choice).

 Finite element methods are used to approximate the solutions of partial differential equations which arise in various engineering and other applications.
 This course will concentrate on the theoretical foundations of the method.
 The first several lectures will be devoted to developing the mathematical analysis required to analyze these methods.
-This will be followed by the description, error analysis and some illustrative examples with traditional `h’ type methods (Chapter II of the text).
-Following this will be a similar treatment of `p’ and `hp’ type methods (not included in the text).
+This will be followed by the description, error analysis and some illustrative examples with traditional ‘h’ type methods (Chapter II of the text).
+Following this will be a similar treatment of ‘p’ and ‘hp’ type methods (from book by Szabo and Babuska).
 Special attention will be paid to the approximation of singularities (such as those that develop at cracks).
-The course will conclude with selected topics of interest to the class, such as mixed methods, a posteriori error estimators) and then use Chapters 8 and 9 of the book by Johnson to cover parabolic problems and hyperbolic problems respectively.
+We will then cover topics from Chapter III of the text (nonconforming and mixed methods, Stokes problem, a posteriori error estimators) and then use Chapters 8 and 9 of the book by Johnson to cover parabolic problems and hyperbolic problems respectively.
 Elasticity problems will be covered, time permitting.

 There will be one project, which will be to write a finite element code in one dimension, and use it to investigate some of the theory developed.